 If you need a particular type of medication, bring a sufficient supply with you for the duration of your time abroad.
-Remember that all prescription medication brought into another country should be accompanied by a copy of the prescription, preferably noting the generic name of the drug.
+Remember that all prescription medication brought into another country should be accompanied by a copy of the prescription, preferably noting the generic name of the drug and must be in its original bottle/container, clearly marked, with the student's name.
 If you cannot take a sufficient supply of a medication, ask the prescribing physician to provide a diagnosis prescription, describing the medication so a French physician can issue a prescription that can be filled in Paris.
 Occasionally this will require an examination to reconfirm the diagnosis.
 Having medication shipped over to France is extremely costly, because you have to pay high customs fees.

-Bring an extra pair of eyeglasses, contacts and/or sunglasses with you or bring a copy of your prescription with you.
+Additionally, if you corrective lenses bring an extra pair of eyeglasses, contacts and/or sunglasses with you or bring a copy of your prescription with you.